mikegorny/ESO-UI/README.md

 ESO-UI
 ======

-Customized UI for Elder SCrolls Online to allow for more efficient group movements and better coordination.
+Customized UI for Elder SCrolls Online to allow for more efficient group movements, better coordination, and overall awesomeness.